atoato88/simple-docker-regisrty/README.md

+This repository has two options for running docker-registry.

-# Docker registry with TLS and auth by docker_auth
+# 1. Docker registry with TLS and auth by docker_auth

 At first, you must generate certs, read [README.md in certs folder](./certs/README.md)